We highly recommend “The Ephrussis: Travel in Time” exhibition At the Jewish Museum Vienna.

 The must-see exhibition is a travel in time.
-It takes us back to what’s happened to wealthy Jewish families after Hitler’s incorporation of Austria into the Third Reich, a part of history not often addressed.
+It takes us back to what happened to wealthy Jewish families after Hitler incorporated Austria into the Third Reich, a part of history not often addressed.

 The Ephrussis were an affluent family whose wealth compared to the Rothschilds’.
 The family came from Odesa, today’s Ukraine, where they made fortune trading grains.
-They migrated to Paris and Vienna.
+Then, they migrated to Paris and Vienna.

 In Paris, Charles Ephrussi was a prominent art collector and patron of artists such as Proust and Degas.
-Another name, the French impressionist Renoir is said to have portrayed Charles Ephrussi in his famous painting “Luncheon of the Boating Party” that you can see at the exhibition in Vienna.
+The French impressionist Renoir is said to have portrayed Charles Ephrussi in his famous painting “Luncheon of the Boating Party”, which you can see at the exhibition in Vienna.

-In the 1870s, Ephrussi bought the Netsuke collection, with more than 260 tiny Japanese small toggles used to hold together a Japanese man’s clothing ensemble.
+In the 1870s, Ephrussi bought the Netsuke collection with more than 260 tiny Japanese small toggles used to hold together a Japanese man’s clothing ensemble.
 The figurines are carved in ivory or wood.
-This incredible collection was sent to his cousin Viktor in Austria, as a wedding present.
+He sent this incredible collection to his cousin Viktor in Austria as a wedding present.

 The Ephrussis in Vienna